bcit-ci/CodeIgniter/readme.md

 ## Acknowledgement

-The EllisLab's team and The Reactor Engineers would like to thank all the contributors to the CodeIgniter project, our corporate sponsor, and you, the CodeIgniter user.
+The EllisLab team and The Reactor Engineers would like to thank all the contributors to the CodeIgniter project and you, the CodeIgniter user.
-Please visit us sometime soon at [CodeIgniter](http://codeigniter.com)